Medical Engineering Technologies has been supporting medical device manufacturers and developers since 1997.

 When developing medical devices within the framework of ISO 13485, design validation testing is essential.
 These tests must demonstrate that the device meets its product claims and is safe.
 This is the correlation of the design inputs and design outputs.
 The testing may range from simple bond strength tests to dosing accuracy at varying atmospheric conditions.
 MET’s lab will satisfy all your needs.

-MET’s semi-anechoic chamber and full range of test equipment for radiated and conducted emission and immunity testing is at your disposal for pre-compliance testing.
+MET’s semi-anechoic chamber and full range of test equipment for radiated and conducted emission and immunity testing is at your disposal for EMC testing.
 Our engineers can develop test protocols and assess your device, along with your collaboration.
 We have a quick response time for testing and providing helpful advice.

 The MET Story

 Mark’s story began over 10 years earlier after studying chemistry at university and like most new graduates the path to his future career was not a straight one.
-You can read his story below:

 From working in a hospital, I moved to Smiths Medical as a designer/project manager in the development of oxygenators, anaesthetics and wound drainage equipment.
 After progressing in this role for 10 years, I decided to pursue an independent path based on the integration of the medical device industry across the globe.